protofire/maker-protocol-subgraph/README.md

 > function fess(uint tab)

-This function modidies the following entities:
+This function modifies the following entities:

   1. SystemState: It adds the parameter tab to the systemDebtQueue attribute